 I’m curious to see how creative readers get with this recipe but until then, the easiest pairing will be some type of rice.
 If you wanted to reduce the carbs, I have a few ideas to spruce up boring cauliflower rice.

-- You can mask the cauliflower-ness by mixing half cauliflower rice with a “real” rice like in my Tex-Mex ground beef and rice skillet.
+- You can mask the cauliflower-ness by mixing half cauliflower rice with a “real” rice like in my firecracker bison and rice bowls.

 - Since lime and cilantro go great with the chili and coconut, you could use the cilantro lime cauliflower rice from my burrito bowls recipe.